-The human adenocarcinoma-derived cell line, Calu-3 (from ATCC), was grown in Eagle's minimal essential medium (EMEM) plus 10% FCS, 2mM L-Glutamine, 100 units/ml penicillin, 100μg/ml streptomycin, and 1% non-essential amino acids (Sigma) and incubated in humidified air containing 5% CO2 at 37°C. Calu-3 cells were seeded onto clear Costar Transwell inserts (0.45-μm pore size) at 250,000 cells/cm2 to form confluent polarised monolayers, as previously described [19].
+The human adenocarcinoma-derived cell line, Calu-3 (from ATCC), was grown in Eagle's minimal essential medium plus 10% fetal calf serum, 2 mM L-Glutamine, 100 units/ml penicillin, 100 μ g/ml streptomycin, and 1% non-essential amino acids (Sigma-Aldrich, Poole, UK) and incubated in humidified air containing 5% CO2 at 37°C. Calu-3 cells were seeded onto clear Costar Transwell inserts (0.45- μ m pore size) at 250,000 cells/ cm2 to form confluent polarized monolayers, as previously described [19].
 Experiments were carried out 10-14 days post-seeding.
-24 hours before the experiment, monolayers were washed to remove the mucus layer and placed in Krebs salt solution consisting of 115 mM NaCl, 5 mM KCl, 25 mM NaHCO3, 1 mM MgCl2, 1 mM CaCl2 and 5 mM D-glucose (equilibrated with 5% CO2 to pH 7.4) to remove antibiotics and components of the media that could influence bacterial growth.
+Twenty-four hours before the experiment, monolayers were washed to remove the mucus layer and placed in Krebs salt solution consisting of 115 mM NaCl, 5 mM KCl, 25 mM NaHCO3, 1 mM MgCl2, 1 mM CaCl2 and 5 mM D-glucose (equilibrated with 5% CO2 to pH 7.4) to remove antibiotics and components of the media that could influence bacterial growth.

-Calu-3 monolayers were pre-treated with (or without) metformin (0.03 or 1 mM) or 5-Aminoimidazole-4-carboxamide ribonucleotide (AICAR; 0.5 mM), added to the basolateral medium 18 hours prior to apical inoculation with P. aeruginosa.
+Calu-3 monolayers were pre-treated with (or without) metformin (0.02 or 1 mM) or 5-aminoimidazole-4-carboxamide ribonucleotide (AICAR; 0.5 mM), added to the basolateral medium 18 hrs prior to apical inoculation with P. aeruginosa.
 Metformin was applied to the basolateral membrane to mimic the situation in vivo, in which metformin would reach the airway epithelium via the blood/interstitial fluid.
 Calu-3 cells and other bronchial cell types express organic cation transporter 3 on the basolateral membrane which is known to facilitate metformin uptake [20-22].

-Using a chopstick style Epithelial Voltohmmeter (EVOM, WPI, UK), Transepithelial Electrical Resistance (TEER) measurements were made, a widely accepted quantitative technique to measure the presence of tight junctions, the major component of epithelial cell barrier integrity in cell culture models of epithelial monolayers.
-TEER measurements quantify the transport of ions across the cells with paracellular ion transport representing the most substantial contribution to such readings.
+Using a chopstick style epithelial voltohmmeter (WPI, Hitchin, UK), Transepithelial electrical resistance (TEER) measurements were made, a widely accepted quantitative technique to measure the presence of tight junctions, the major component of epithelial cell barrier integrity in cell culture models of epithelial monolayers.
+Transepithelial electrical resistance measurements quantify the transport of ions across the cells with paracellular ion transport representing the most substantial contribution to such readings.
 An intact cellular barrier displays high TEER values.
 Loss of barrier integrity leads to decreased TEER values.

-Airway epithelia - Pseudomonas aeruginosa co-culture
+Airway epithelia - P. aeruginosa co-culture

-A single colony of P. aeruginosa strain PA01 was incubated overnight at 37°C in RPMI media (Life Technologies, Paisley, UK) and diluted with glucose-free RPMI to produce a culture of approximately 10^7 colony forming units (CFU) per ml.
-100μl of PA01 culture (1x106 CFU total) was applied to the apical surface of Calu-3 monolayers.
+A single colony of P. aeruginosa strain PA01 was incubated overnight at 37°C in RPMI media (Life Technologies, Paisley, UK) and diluted with glucose-free RPMI to produce a culture of approximately 10^{7} colony forming units (CFU) per ml. $100~\mu l$ of PA01 culture (1×10^{6} CFU total) was applied to the apical surface of Calu-3 monolayers.
 Co-cultures were bathed in Krebs salt solution.
-Normal blood glucose or hyperglycaemia was modelled by applying basolateral glucose concentrations of 5 and 15 mM, respectively.
-Co-cultures were placed in a CO2 incubator at 37°C for 7 hours, after which either cell lysates were collected for western blotting or cells were homogenised and CFU calculated by plating out serial dilutions.
+Normal blood glucose or hypergly-caemia was modelled by applying basolateral glucose concentrations of 5 and 15 mM respectively.
+Co-cultures were placed in a CO_2 incubator at $37^{\circ}C$ for 7 hrs, after which either cell lysates were collected for Western blotting or cells were homogenized and CFU calculated by plating out serial dilutions.
+Bacterial growth was external in the ASL, with minimal epithelial invasion observed after 7 hrs.